Updated: Apr 3

 “Well, I am just glad you are ok, but if he touches you again, promise I get to break his hands?”

 He was such a man that even that small remark made me laugh, and I nodded my head in agreement.

 That's how life was for me most days.
 It wasn't always someone hurting me in a sexual way, but I had bullies as a kid and I wasn't always welcomed because a lot of the kids thought I was weird and poor.
-Most days you could find me following Timmy around or with my dad.
-Other days I would be with my grandma or someone else in my family.
+Most days, you could find me following Timmy around or with my dad.
+Other days, I would be with my grandma or someone else in my family.
 When I did hang out with my friends, I could play all day, but only if they were not being mean or anything.
-Other days I would spend alone down at the park playing with whoever would play with me or exploring on my own.
+On other days, I would spend alone down at the park playing with whoever would play with me or exploring on my own.
 I had a whole secret world in my mind that no one knew about.